HumanCellAtlas/metadata-schema/docs/rationale.md

 ### Flexibility

-Significant experimental diversity is expected.
-Our methods for iterating metadata must allow for both the flexible capture of new data variants (*e.g.*, new experimental assays), as well as the subsequent easy adoption of new schema as methods reach common usage.
-Any data contributor should always be able to add arbitrary additional fields to the metadata objects without causing process failure.
+Significant experimental diversity among HCA datasets is expected.
+The metadata evolution process must be flexible to allow for submission of new data types and subsequent easy adoption of new schema/fields as methods reach common usage.
+Data contributors should be able to request new metadata fields to describe their datasets without causing process failure.

 ### Separation of (metadata) concerns